Chicken vindaloo is on every Indian restaurant menu because it’s seriously delicious. And you can make it just like restaurants do. At home.

 - Add 3 oz of curry base.
 Stir until bubbles form (little craters really), around 30 seconds.
 It's like a lively boil.
 Watch the video to see what I mean...

 - Now add 6 oz of curry base and stir briefly.
 Let it cook until the bubbles form again.
 Let it cook about 2 minutes.

 - Add the rest of the curry base and let cook until the bubbles form.
-Stir in the tamarind concentrate.
+Stir in the tamarind paste.
 Turn the heat down to low and add the pre-cooked chicken.